 Initially, lymphedema is most often experienced as swelling or tightness of one limb.
 This does not always mean that the patient has a visible increase in the size of a limb.
 At times patients notice that clothing fits tighter around one limb or that jewelry does not fit anymore or leaves deep imprints.
 Find more detailed information about signs and symptoms on our Lymphedema Diagnosis page.

 Causes of Lymphedema

-Lymphedema caused by below listed factors is considered secondary lymphedema.
+Lymphedema that is caused by factors listed below is considered secondary lymphedema:

 Lymphatic dysfunction may also be related to a malformation of the lymphatic system from birth.
 This is considered primary or congenital lymphedema.
-It most commonly manifests in females and most often only one limb is affected.
-In primary lymphedema the lymph vessels are inadequate to transport fluid efficiently.
-This condition can appear at birth, at puberty or later in life.
+It most commonly manifests in females, and only one limb is typically affected.
+In primary lymphedema, the lymph vessels are inadequate to transport fluid efficiently.
+This condition can appear at birth, at puberty, or later in life.

-- Infections from an insect bite, cat scratch
+- Infections (From an insect bite or cat scratch, for example.)

 Treatment of Lymphedema